netvote/elections-service/README.md

 ### POST /admin/election/keys

-Generate registration keys for the election and return.
+Generate voter keys for the election and return.
 This will store a one-way HMAC of the key in firebase to be looked up.

 NOTE: the UID must be [authorized](https://github.com/netvote/elections-solidity/blob/master/contracts/auth/ExternalAuthorizable.sol) by the election contract.